Vaishnav-Kanhirathingal/Vaishnav-Kanhirathingal/README.md

  *
  *
  * @param displacement this is a small positive integer range = 0 to 20
- * @return depending on the [displacement] provided, it will return a corresponding number */ fun decodeString(
+ * @return depending on the [displacement] provided, it will return a corresponding decoded text */ fun decodeString(
     displacement: Int